rlunar/valkey-php/docs/content/streams.md

 $obj_redis->xRevRange($str_stream, $str_end, $str_start [, $i_count]);
 ```

 _**Description**_:  This is identical to xRange except the results come back in reverse order.
-Also note that Redis reverses the order of "start" and "end".
+Also note that Valkey reverses the order of "start" and "end".

 ##### *Return value*
 *Array*:  The messages in the range specified.